Multifractal Fractional Ornstein-Uhlenbeck Processes: Setup, notations and remarks

 where enters the function $\Gamma(z) = \int_0^\infty x^{z-1}e^{-x}dx$.
 More generally, since $X_{\epsilon,H,0}$ is a zero average Gaussian process, it is fully characterized by its covariance function which can be explicitly derived and behaves in the limit of vanishing regularizing scale $\epsilon\to 0$ as, considering without loss of generality $\tau\ge 0$,

-Notice that the expression of the correlation function (Eq. \ref{eq:RemExprCorrFOU1}), derived in Ref. \cite{Che17}, is especially well suited to study its decay towards 0 at large arguments, in an alternative way as it is proposed in \cite{CheKaw03}, whereas its spectral form (Eq. \ref{eq:RemExprCorrFOU2}), that can be derived and justified using more general expressions of Ref. \cite{Che17}, clarifies that indeed, the asymptotic process $X_{H,0}$ coincides with the fractional Ornstein-Uhlenbeck process of \cite{CheKaw03}, and differs from the so-called tempered fractional Brownian motion of Ref. \cite{BonDid19}.
+Notice that the expression of the correlation function (\ref{eq:RemExprCorrFOU1}), derived in \cite{Che17}, is especially well suited to study its decay towards 0 at large arguments, in an alternative way as it is proposed in \cite{CheKaw03}, whereas its spectral form (\ref{eq:RemExprCorrFOU2}), that can be derived and justified using more general expressions of \cite{Che17}, clarifies that indeed, the asymptotic process $X_{H,0}$ coincides with the fractional Ornstein-Uhlenbeck process of \cite{CheKaw03}, and differs from the so-called tempered fractional Brownian motion of \cite{BonDid19}.

-Finally, as a consequence of Eq. \ref{eq:RemExprCorrFOU1}, it is straightforward to see that fractional Brownian motions \cite{ManVan68} and fractional Ornstein-Uhlenbeck processes \cite{CheKaw03} share the same local regularity, as it is quantified by the second moment of the increments.
+Finally, as a consequence of \ref{eq:RemExprCorrFOU1}, it is straightforward to see that fractional Brownian motions \cite{ManVan68} and fractional Ornstein-Uhlenbeck processes \cite{CheKaw03} share the same local regularity, as it is quantified by the second moment of the increments.
 Defining the increment as $\delta_\tau X_{\epsilon,H,0}(t)\equiv X_{\epsilon,H,0}(t+\tau)-X_{\epsilon,H,0}(t)$, we have

 \end{remark}

 \begin{remark} Let us now comment on the Gaussian field $\widetilde{X}_{\epsilon}$ entering in the construction of the regularized Multifractal fractional Ornstein-Uhlenbeck process defined in \ref{Def:MFOU}.
 As already mentioned, $\widetilde{X}_{\epsilon}$ can be viewed as a regularized fOU process, as it is recalled in remark \ref{Rem:fOU}, with the boundary value $H=0$.
 More precisely, it can be written as the following stochastic integral